mhqz/app1/README.md

     implementation 'com.getkeepsafe.relinker:relinker:1.4.4'
 }
 ```
-Import Ouinet in your activity and create a private variable to hold the client:
+Import Ouinet in your Android activity and create a private variable to hold the client:

 ```java
 import ie.equalit.ouinet.Ouinet;